 An employee entering a position within a bargaining unit covered by this Agreement from a position in a higher salary grade, or from a position which is in the equivalent of a higher salary grade in a bargaining unit not covered by this Agreement, shall be placed at a step in grade within his/her new job grade based upon the employee’s creditable service in the equivalent of the new job grade or higher job grade, or, in the event of a voluntary demotion or bump due to layoff, in the same step as the higher job grade, whichever is greater, provided that in no event shall the employee be placed in a step in grade which results in the employee receiving a salary rate equal to or higher than the average salary received by the employee for the preceding six months.

-Section 9.
-Effective January 1, 2000 or on such a later date as may be determined by the Employer, all employees covered by the terms and conditions of this Collective Bargaining Agreement shall be paid on a bi-weekly basis.

-Effective January 1, 2000 or on such a later date as may be determined by the Employer, salary payments for all employees covered by the terms and conditions of this Collective Bargaining Agreement shall be electronically forwarded by the Employer directly to a bank account or accounts selected by the employee for receipt.

 Section 10.
-When the Employer determines that any employee has been overpaid, it shall notify the employee of this fact and the reasons therefore.
-The Employer shall arrange to recover such overpayment from the employee over the same period of time in which the employee was overpaid (i.e. an employee who was overpaid by $5.00 per pay period for six (6) months shall refund the Employer at the rate of $5.00 per pay period for six (6) months) unless the Employer and the employee agree to another arrangement.
+All employees covered by the terms and conditions of this Collective Bargaining Agreement shall be paid on a bi-weekly basis.

+Salary payments for all employees covered by the terms and conditions of this Collective Bargaining Agreement shall be electronically forwarded by the Employer directly to a bank account or accounts selected by the employee for receipt.

 Section 11.
+When the Employer determines that any employee has been overpaid, it shall notify the employee and the Union and shall recover such overpayment over the same period of time in which the employee was overpaid unless the employer and the employee agree to another arrangement.
+A repayment schedule requested by the employee shall not be unreasonably denied.
+As a condition of any repayment agreement an employee will be required to execute a wage withholding agreement that allows the Employer to withhold any unpaid sums from the employee’s final paycheck or any amounts due the employee at the time of separation for unused vacation, compensatory or vacation time.
+The union shall be proved the opportunity to assist the employee with any such agreement.

+Section 12.
 Effective July 8, 2007, a classification pool of $1,140,000.00 shall be established to address classification-related matters and shall be administered by mutual consent of the parties.